MitulVarmora/StickyHeaderTableView/README.md

 DD/MM/YYYY : Who : What<br/>
 11/08/2016 : Mitul : Created View by Mitul Varmora<br/>
 19/01/2022 : Mitul : Rebase Custom View on top of latest new Android Studio Project and use jetpack<br/>
+25/01/2022 : Mitul : Heavy performance improvements by just draw only cells which are visible to user<br/>